CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 #### Lock main menu button position

-* If enabled, it locks the position of the button that shows/hides the [Toolbar](Toolbar).
+* If enabled, it locks the position of the button that shows/hides the [Toolbar](Toolbar.md).
 Otherwise, you can drag it around the screen.
-* Has no effect if you've put the button in [Unified UI](Unified UI).
+* Has no effect if you've put the button in [Unified UI](Unified-UI.md).

 #### Lock main menu position

-* If enabled, the position of the [Toolbar](Toolbar) cannot be changed.
+* If enabled, the position of the [Toolbar](Toolbar.md) cannot be changed.
 Otherwise, you can drag the toolbar around the screen.

 #### Use UnifiedUI

 > This option added in TM:PE 11.6.1.
-For earlier verisons, you can use the "Grabber" tool in Unified UI mod.
+For earlier versions, you can use the "Grabber" tool in Unified UI mod.

-* When selected, the main menu button moves in to the [Unified UI](Unified UI) panel ( requires [UnifiedUI mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2255219025))
+* When selected, the main menu button moves in to the [Unified UI](Unified-UI.md) panel ( requires [UnifiedUI mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2255219025))

 #### User interface scale

 > TM:PE v11.1.1 replaced the **Compact main menu** option with this **UI Scaling** option.
 Subsequent versions made more
-> panels respect the setting, including the [Speed Limits](Speed Limits) panel in v11.6.2.
+> panels respect the setting, including the [Speed Limits](Speed-Limits.md) panel in v11.6.2.
 As of v11.6.1 TM:PE is also
 > fully compatible with [UI Resolution mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2487213155).

 * You can use the slider to shrink or grow the size of UI panels
 * The main menu button size is always set the same size as the vanilla Info Views button.
-    * Unless you've moved it in to [Unified UI](Unified UI) in which case its size is controlled by UUI mod.
+    * Unless you've moved it in to [Unified UI](Unified-UI.md) in which case its size is controlled by UUI mod.

 #### Window opacity

-* Use this slider to set opacity of all TM:PE panels and windows, including the [Toolbar](Toolbar).
+* Use this slider to set opacity of all TM:PE panels and windows, including the [Toolbar](Toolbar.md).
 * Lower value = more transparent, higher value = more solid.

 #### Overlay opacity